 The Potato Eaters was the first work Vincent considered a real painting, in contrast to the many painted studies he had made.
 It brought together elements that had greatly concerned him, such as figure studies and the creation of contrasts between light and dark.
 In addition, The Potato Eaters fulfilled Vincent’s desire to produce a genuine painting of peasants:

 “You see, I really have wanted to make it so that people get the idea that these folk, who are eating their potatoes by the light of their little lamp, have tilled the earth themselves with these hands they are putting in the dish, and so it speaks of manual labour and — that they have thus honestly earned their food.”
+Read the complete letter

 From his writing, it is clear that Vincent also sought greater meaning in the work:

 “Painting peasant life is a serious thing, and I for one would blame myself if I didn’t try to make paintings such that they give people who think seriously about art and about life serious things to think about.”
+Read the complete letter

 A few years later, in 1887, Vincent still regarded The Potato Eaters as one of his best paintings: